On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Background and Related Work

-In recent years, the development of machine learning has provided new ideas for optimization~\cite{Optimize_1,Optimize_2,Optimize_3,Optimize_4,Optimize_5,Optimize_6,Optimize_7,Optimize_8}.
+\paragraph{\textbf{Pivot Rules Based on Machine Learning}} In recent years, the development of machine learning has provided new ideas for combinatorial optimization.
+Specifically, T. Guo and C. Han et al.~\cite{Optimize_7,Optimize_8} give overviews of solving combinatorial optimization problems.
+ML-based methods gradually emerge to solve combinatorial optimization problems, such as knapsack~\cite{Optimize_4}, TSP~\cite{Optimize_5,UseMCTS_TSP_1} and P-median problem~\cite{Optimize_6}.
+Simultaneously, there are many ML-based methods~\cite{Optimize_3,Optimize_0,Optimize_1,Optimize_2} involving continuous optimization problems.
 In terms of the linear programming problem, there are two methods for improving the pivot rules of the simplex method based on the machine learning method.
 DeepSimplex~\cite{1} uses the idea of Q-value iteration to learn the best scheduling scheme of the Dantzig rule and steepest-edge rule.
 Another study~\cite{2} used a boost tree and a neural network to learn an instance-based adaptive pivot rule selection strategy based on five classical pivot rules.
 However, the performance of these two supervised methods is severely limited by the provided pivot rules.
 In general, it is difficult to obtain the minimum pivot iterations based on supervised learning without effective labels.